 Mossad enigma and Aura as an intelligence agency grow as the book progresses.
 Some of the most famous and dangerous missions of the Israeli secret services, covered in this book, are the captain of the infamous Nazi criminal Adolf Eichmann’s eradication of Black September.

 Mossad establishes itself not as a formidable agency in the mind of this book’s readers but also as an agency that commands respect for its duties.
-Their missions are concerned with the protection and service of the Israeli nation and the greater good of the Jews worldwide.
+Their missions concern the protection and service of the Israeli nation and the greater good of the Jews worldwide.
 Its successful attempts to rescue thousands and thousands of Jews from perpetually hostile countries and bring them to the Promised Land of Israel.
 It is one of the best secret service books I have ever read.

 Author: Michael Bar-Zohar